micropython/micropython/docs/library/esp32.rst

     Typical usage is ``Partition(Partition.RUNNING).get_next_update()``
     which returns the next partition to update given the current running one.

-.. classmethod:: Partition.boot_ok()
+.. classmethod:: Partition.mark_app_valid_cancel_rollback()

     Signals that the current boot is considered successful.
-Calling ``boot_ok`` is required on the first boot of a new partition to avoid an automatic rollback at the next boot.
+    Calling ``mark_app_valid_cancel_rollback`` is required on the first boot of a new partition to avoid an automatic rollback at the next boot.
-    This uses the ESP-IDF "app rollback" feature with "CONFIG_BOOTLOADER_APP_ROLLBACK_ENABLE".
+    This uses the ESP-IDF "app rollback" feature with "CONFIG_BOOTLOADER_APP_ROLLBACK_ENABLE" and  an ``OSError(-261)`` is raised if called on firmware that doesn't have the feature enabled.
-    (It is OK to call ``boot_ok`` on every boot and it is not necessary when booting firmare that was loaded using esptool.)
+    It is OK to call ``mark_app_valid_cancel_rollback`` on every boot and it is not necessary when booting firmare that was loaded using esptool.

 Constants
 ~~~~~~~~~